gabel35/Vireo/README.md

 # Project_2
 # VIREO travel app

-The vireo travel app helps users to get all the information about new destination which will make a trip more enjoable and pleasant.
+The VIREO travel app helps users to get all the information about new destinations which will make a trip more enjoyable and pleasant.

 Deployed at: